Admissions and Referral Process

-Teaching will normally be provided where the pupil's anticipated absence will be of three weeks duration or longer.
+Teaching will normally be provided where the pupil's anticipated absence will be of 15 days duration or longer.
 The type and extent of provision made is at the discretion of the Referral Team.

-Pupils with psychiatric or mental health difficulties which prevent school attendance:
+Pupils with mental health difficulties which prevent school attendance:

 Such pupils may include those presenting with eating disorders, anxiety and depression - possibly with actual, or threat of, self-harm, school refusal and obsessive behaviours.